tomascherian/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
-2. AddresSoc shows a list of contacts
-3. User requests to add a new contact to the list
+1. User requests to add a new contact to the contact list
-4. AddresSoc adds the contact
+2. AddresSoc adds the contact

    Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The contact list does not exist.

+   * 2a1.
+AddresSoc creates a new list.

-  Use case ends.
+   Use case resumes at step 2.

 * 3a.
 The contact specified by the user is invalid.